Inbound Marketing — as Hubspot coined it “Inbound Marketing,” have invested a ton of time and money marking it their own.

 The main focus of the majority of companies, especially SMEs, is to convert potential customers at as low costs as possible.

 And it’s here that inbound marketing helps play a key role.It is highly cost effective- it doesn’t cost much to set up a blog or digital marketing campaigns.

 You can start running digital marketing campaigns at as low as Rs.50 & gradually scale them up while continuously tweaking them as you go along depending on customer feedback and campaign data.

 Recent studies show that it takes on an average one-third the cost to generate a lead from inbound channel vs.

-What it would have taken to generate the same lead from outbound channel.
+What it would have taken to generate the same lead from the outbound channel.
 This would ultimately lead to higher ROI which as a CEO should be your final goal.

 Inbound marketing let’s the customer take the front seat & make the first move.
 If a customer finds your content relevant & if it looks to satisfy his/her need, then he/she is bound to make the inquiry.